timothycdc/TOSS/site/content/docs.md

 ###### FIGURE 3.2 ↓
  ![Screenshot of Netlify CMS](../img/ins-7.png)
-###### You won't see this page, but keep in mind it has been the cause of my recent trauma.
+###### You won't see this page, but I will; it has been the cause of my recent trauma.
 It always helps to check the site a few minutes after you publish an article to make sure it shows up properly.
-If it doesnt, check your code again, or if you can't find out what's wrong, just throw your article back into 'In Review' status.
+If it doesnt, check your code again.
+If you still can't find out what's wrong, just throw your article back into 'In Review' status.
 Then ask someone more competent than you to help you fix the issue.

 ## 4. Other Pages on The Site
 ### About Page